Blood Test for Pregnancy Confirmation – How Does It Work?

 Some interpretations of the test are:-

-- If there is more than one fetus, i.e. twins or triplets
+- The presence of more than one fetus, i.e. twins or triplets

 - If there is a sign of ovarian cancer